dvali1/macular/papers.md

 # AlAraj2021
+## Type: Retrospective cross-sectional observational
 In this study, they do not have endothelial assessment data for their study population, nor do they specify on what basis patients were allocated to either the DALK or PK group, respectively.

 Descemet membrane and endothelial involvement has been histopathologically documented in patients with MCD(Patel2009).
 Kawashima et al ()kawashima2006) reported progressive loss of endothelial density in patients with MCD who underwent DALK compared to PKP which might be attributed to the natural progression of the disease.
 However, several studies showed similar or lower endothelial cell loss in patients with MCD who underwent DALK in comparison to PKP (cheng2013, sari2013, patel2009).

 ## Results
 22 DALK cases
-There was no statistically significant difference in recurrent episodes between groups (4.5% in DALK vs 2.9% in PK) No DALK failed because of endothelial decompensation, although they had 4 cases with intraop microperforations; however, these were adequately managed intraoperatively without double AC formation.
+There was no statistically significant difference in recurrent episodes between groups (4.5% in DALK vs 2.9% in PK).
+No DALK failed because of endothelial decompensation, although they had 4 cases with intraoperative microperforations; however, these were adequately managed intraoperatively without double AC formation.
-A common risk factor of recurrence identified in both groups, which was a small recipient and donor size Arora2015
+A common risk factor of recurrence identified in both groups, which was a small recipient and donor size

+# Arora2015
+## Type: Letter to the editor concerning Reddy2015
--Comments on Reddy2015- which concluded that DALK may be considered as an option in cases of MCD where there is no direct clinical evidence of deposits on DM.

-Arora comments that Reddy might have had a high rate of microperforations because of the retrobulbar block as opposed to GA.
+They concluded that DALK may be considered as an option in cases of MCD where there is no direct clinical evidence of deposits on DM.
+They might have had a high rate of microperforations because of the retrobulbar block as opposed to GA.

 # Ashena2023
-A review, no noteworthy info here
+## Type: review

 # Balikci2024
+## Type: Retrospective cross-sectional observational
 A retrospective review of the medical records was performed for all patients who underwent either PK or DALK for MCD at the authors’ institution between January 1990 and December 2021.
 DALK was conducted using the big-bubble technique originally described by Anwar and Teichman.
 When attempts to produce a large bubble were unsuccessful, a manual dissection was carried out layer by layer

 No mention of any decision making algorithm to decide on DALK vs PK for patients.
-No mention of intraop complications
+No mention of intraoperative complications

 ## Results
 17 DALK cases